Table of Contents

-Checking accounts are designed for everyday money management and make it easy to pay bills, either online or via debit card or check.
+Checking accounts are designed for everyday money management, including paying bills, either online, via debit card, or by check.
 Savings accounts, on the other hand, are set up for saving rather than spending.
 These accounts typically pay a higher interest rate on your balance to incentivize saving, and don’t provide the same ease of access as checking accounts.

 That said, it’s possible to pay bills using your savings account.
 Whether or not you should, however, is another question.
 Here’s a look at when and how you might use your savings account to cover bills, whether it’s a one-off expense or a recurring payment.